Neosofia/corporate/website/blog/0002_putting_it_all_together.md

 To use the policy validation service you first need to answer questions about where you do business and the industry/sub-sector you operate in.
 Based on your answers, the service has a mapping (directed graph) of all the applicable rules you must follow.
 Based on the rules you follow, you may have to answer additional questions for the evidence aggregator service to gather the evidence and pass it to the policy service for validation.
 To illustrate the point, we'll first walk through a simple validation then go into the more generic architecture diagram.

-1. Ugly sweater company enters information requested by the Neosofia Compliance platform including their URL LoveUglySweater.com
+1. Ugly sweater company enters information requested by the Neosofia Compliance platform website including their URL LoveUglySweater.com
-1. The evidence service makes a call to `https://LoveUglySweater.com`
+1. After pressing a validate me button, The evidence service makes a call to `https://LoveUglySweater.com`
 1. The evidence service makes a call to the policy validation service with the TLS result from hitting the companies URL
 1. The evidence service stores the result of the http call and the validation service result with policies/rules/regulations that the result supports as it relates to the company

 Rinse and repeat the above process for each regulation/law/policy that applies to the company, and you'll then have a full compliance report that is catered to your organization.
 You can even use the results to point auditors to when needed. :)

+The process diagram below is a more generic form of how each system interacts with each other.
+In general, the evidence services should ask the organization looking to be compliant the fewest number of questions to produce a report that has the highest value in terms of proving compliance.
+The reports should drive a workflow that enables the organization to quickly and minimal effort, become increasingly compliant.

 TBD: add architecture diagram!